Biden's White House is taking on corporate mergers, landlord junk fees and food prices

 WASHINGTON (AP) — The Biden administration on Wednesday proposed new guidelines for corporate mergers, took steps to disclose the junk fees charged by landlords and launched a crackdown on price-gouging in the food industry.

-The announcements will be discussed as part of President Joe Biden's scheduled meeting with the White House Competition Council, a group of officials established under a 2021 executive order.
+The announcements were discussed as part of President Joe Biden's meeting with the White House Competition Council, a group of officials established under a 2021 executive order.

 The Department of Justice and the Federal Trade Commission are proposing revised guidelines for how they evaluate mergers.
 Their goal is to provide more clarity on the impact mergers can have on workers and to update the guidance for a digital economy that is shaped by companies such as Apple, Amazon, Alphabet and Meta.